tritone11/iesKnob/README.md

 ### Browser support

 Currently tested only on Chrome, Edge, Safari and Firefox
+There is a bug on iOs browsers where the star is not moving along the path.
 Based on https://markus.oberlehner.net/blog/pure-css-animated-svg-circle-chart/